Dr. SudheerNeurologist

 Treatment Plan

-Diagnosis combines clinical history, neurological examination, brain and spinal MRI, and sometimes lumbar puncture and blood tests to exclude mimics.
+Diagnosis combines clinical history of attacks, neurological examination, brain and spinal MRI meeting dissemination criteria, and sometimes lumbar puncture or blood tests to exclude NMOSD and other MS mimics.

-There is no cure yet, but modern disease-modifying therapies greatly reduce relapses and slow disability in many patients.
+There is no cure yet, but modern disease-modifying therapies greatly reduce relapses and slow disability accumulation in many patients when started early and monitored carefully by a neurologist.

-Prognosis varies widely.
-Early treatment and healthy lifestyle improve outcomes; many patients remain fully mobile for decades.
+Prognosis varies widely between individuals.
+Early disease-modifying treatment, relapse management and healthy lifestyle improve outcomes; many patients remain fully mobile for decades with modern care.

 Call Now WhatsApp